Is there a method that signals when an element changes

 My application needs to capture changes on elements made through dev inspector, which it does (using MutationObserver) if the style is added inline, but not if the style is added to the class.

-I have been thinking about setTimeout as a last resort, but hope there is a better solution.
+I have been thinking about comparing the computedStyles with setTimeout as a last resort, but hope there is a better solution.

 Is there a method that signals when an element changes (no matter how it’s done) ?